 Treatment options for a sacral stress fracture include:

-Extra support may be needed to protect, support, and keep your back in place while it heals.
+Extra support may be needed to protect, support, and keep the back in place while it heals.
 Supportive steps may include a corset or brace.

 Fractures due to osteoporosis are treated with partial weight bearing.
 A cane or other device will be used for this.

-If you have osteoporosis, your doctor will recommend different medications that will increase bone density and reduce your risk of another fracture.
+People with osteoporosis may be advised to take medications that will increase bone density and reduce the risk of another fracture.

 Fractures caused by physical stress need rest, but complete rest is rarely required.
-Ice may also be recommended to help with discomfort and swelling.
-Gentle massage, heat, and transcutaneous electrical stimulation (TENS) may also be used to relieve pain.
+Ice may be recommended to help with discomfort and swelling.
+Gentle massageand heat may also be used to relieve pain.

 There are some treatments that are not invasive that may help reduce healing time by stimulating bone growth.
 These treatments include:

 If other treatment does not work, surgery may be required.
 Surgery is generally indicated if the break is unstable, there are nerve problems, or the sacrum is not properly aligned.
 Bones are reconnected and held in place with screws or a plate.

 To help reduce your chance of a sacral stress fracture, take these steps:

 To help reduce falling hazards at work and home, take these steps: